Making Our Mark:

-Featuring Keynote Speaker, Connie Lindsey, Executive Vice President and Head of Corporate Social Responsibility at Northern Trust, Chicago and National Board President of Girl Scouts of the USA.
+Connie is Executive Vice President and Head of Corporate Responsibility at Northern Trust, Chicago, National Board President of the Girl Scouts USA and Vision 2020 Leadership Circle Member.

 In her role at Northern Trust she is responsible for the design and implementation of the global Corporate Social Responsibility strategy for Northern Trust and the development of goals, policies, and programs appropriate to the brand and business unit strategies.
 In addition, Ms. Lindsey provides oversight and leadership to the firm's response to environmental matters as well as social issues within the marketplace, workplace, and the community.